imodeveloperlab/dskit/README.md

    <a href="https://www.youtube.com/watch?v=EeZZqMMsjNw"> <img src="Content/Images/LiveCoding.png" max-width="100%" alt="DSKit"/></a>
 </p>

-## Idea

-My idea revolves around the design problem for mobile applications, in the company I worked for, there has always been the design problem, namely that designers make beautiful interfaces, only that they are not practical, difficult to implement.

-In the business segment, small business, not all the time, there are enough resources, time and knowledge to generate content exclusively for mobile applications, pictures, illustrations, icons and perfect texts.
-The design that looks perfect at first, become problematic, the real content does not fit, the images are not so perfect, the buttons are not in place, and so on.

-This is the first reason, I started working on DSKit, it is a tool, with the help of which it is possible to quickly create new interfaces, in which the typography, spaces, colors will be consistent in all the application screens.

-The second reason is that there are a lot of applications, for online appointments, shopping, delivery, that work, but have an ugly design (in my opinion), and all because the business does not have the resources to hire a company or a designer to develop a special design. for their business.

-Unlike Material Design, Flutter and other, design systems, that are overwhelmingly complicated, DSKit should be focused on fast delivery, with the most useful and simple components, and a lot of code examples, for different use cases.

-DSKit will not, (and should not) cover everything, but if it fits the business requirements it should deliver flawless functionality.
-It should be the easiest way to make simple iOS applications and business white labels with a great, clean design and pixel-perfect UI.

 ## Demo Projects

 To get you started Design System Kit provides app demonstration code where you can see all the possibilities.
 You can even use this ready-made code for your next project.